MyGit

 Methodology

-I benchmarked the layout analysis on the layout dataset from here, which was not in the training data.
+I benchmarked the reading order on the layout dataset from here, which was not in the training data.
 Unfortunately, this dataset is fairly noisy, and not all the labels are correct.
 It was very hard to find a dataset annotated with reading order and also layout information.
 I wanted to avoid using a cloud service for the ground truth.

 The accuracy is computed by finding if each pair of layout boxes is in the correct order, then taking the % that are correct.